 Yma Sumac.
 Her Wiki entry has in fact been corrupted by quite a lot of undocumented and unreliable misinformation.

 Damon Devine and Yma Sumac working on the website, Nov.
 2004.

-Most images of Yma Sumac seen online are copyrighted by The Estate of Yma Sumac with the exception of those licensed by known photo licensing agencies (such as Getty, Alamy or Zumapress etc) and Public Domain publicity shots.
+Most images of Yma Sumac seen online are copyrighted by the Official Archives of Yma Sumac with the exception of those licensed by known photo licensing agencies (e.g.,Getty, Alamy or Zumapress, etc.) and Public Domain publicity shots.

-Estate of Yma Sumac
+Official Archives of Yma Sumac

 is not authorized for use outside of the web pages run by Damon Devine.
 All rights were granted to Mr. Devine by Yma Sumac herself in 2005.
 All content you see here and on her other official accounts (Instagram, Facebook and YouTube) consists of property from the Official Archives of Yma Sumac and derives from her original negatives, color transparencies, film, audio tapes, etc. Images and music can be licensed to media outlets (newspapers, magazines, websites, TV, documentaries, advertisements, etc) and there is a SHOP page for personal use only.
 While the Archives own and have copyright to all music on this website, Capitol Records and its successors own copyright to all of Sumac’s in-studio 1950’s commercially released recordings, to the extent those recordings enjoy continuing copyright protection under U.S. law.
 Our licensing is completely separate from that of Capitol Records and its successors and is not related.

 No content herein, be it music, video, text or images can be used for any social media under any circumstances without prior written permission.
 This prohibition includes but is not limited to YouTube, Instagram, Facebook, TikTok and Twitter.